Ephemeral OS disks for Azure VMs

 Applies to: ✔️ Linux VMs ✔️ Windows VMs ✔️ Flexible scale sets ✔️ Uniform scale sets

 Ephemeral OS disks are created on the local virtual machine (VM) storage and not saved to the remote Azure Storage.
-Ephemeral OS disks work well for stateless workloads, where applications are tolerant of individual VM failures but are more affected by VM deployment time or reimaging of individual VM instances.
+Ephemeral OS disks are ideal for stateless workloads, where applications can tolerate individual VM failures but are sensitive to VM deployment times or the reimaging of individual VM instances.
 With Ephemeral OS disk, you get lower read/write latency to the OS disk and faster VM reimage.

 The key features of ephemeral disks are:

-• Supported by Marketplace, custom images, and by Azure Compute Gallery (formerly known as Shared Image Gallery).
+• Supported on all images - Marketplace, custom images, and Azure Compute Gallery (formerly known as Shared Image Gallery).

-• Ability to fast reset or reimage VMs and scale set instances to the original boot state.
+• Provides fast reimage to reset virtual machines (VMs) and scale set instances to their original boot state.

-• Lower latency, similar to a temporary disk.
+• Offers lower latency, similar to a temporary disk.

 Key differences between persistent and ephemeral OS disks: